 - Mar.
 4, 2020 – Girl’s Day – Marcia Norberg and Roseanne Brandon will show us how Japan celebrates Girl’s Day in Japan.
 In addition, the nominating committee will present the slate of officers.

 - Mar.
-18, 2018 – Special luncheon with demonstrator Rehka Reddy from the Ohara School.
-We have a new venue – Collier’s Reserve.
-Reservations open Nov.
-1, 2019.
+13, 2018 – Special luncheon with demonstrator Rehka Reddy from the Ohara School.
+We have a new venue – The Strand.
+Reservations open at our Nov.
+13, 2019 meeting and not before.
 Click here for a registration form for this event.

 - Apr.
 1, 2020 – Make your own container – Martha Dykman, Stephanie English, and Mary Melvin will make an arrangement in a container they made themselves and demonstrate how they made it.
 A workshop will follow and materials will be available for registered participants to try their hand at making their own container.
 In addition, we will elect and install our 2020-21 officers.
 The meeting will begin with our ever popular member ginza.
 Contact Martha Dykman to reserve your workshop space by March 23 and/or space for the member ginza.
 Workshop fee is $20.

 - May 6, 2020 – Creating with Washi– Creating art cards with art materials and Japanese paper.
 A workshop will follow the program.
 Deadline for signing up for the workshop is April 28 and the fee is $15.
 Contact Martha Dykman to register for the workshop.